-A portion of the proceeds of the 2022 Series A Bonds is expected to be used by the Corporation to redeem, pursuant to Special Optional Redemption, within 90 days of the issuance of the 2022 Series A Bonds, the 2018/2019 Refunded Bonds.
-The 2018/2019 Refunded Bonds were previously issued to finance subordinate Mortgage Loans for the construction of the Northeastern Towers Annex, 1490 Southern Blvd, Mosholu Grand, Ebenezer Plaza Phase IA Apartments and 1675 Westchester Avenue Developments.
-The Mortgage Loans financed with the proceeds of the 2018/2019 Refunded Bonds to be redeemed with the proceeds of the 2022 Series A Bonds are set forth in Table 2 of "Appendix D-1-Developments and Mortgage Loans Outstanding Under the Program" in Part II of this Official Statement (which includes a description of certain Mortgage Loan terms including interest rates, closing dates, terms to maturity and prepayment provisions).
+Upon the issuance of the 2022 Series E Bonds, the proceeds thereof initially will be deposited in Accounts under the General Resolution and invested in Investment Securities.
+The proceeds of the 2022 Series E Bonds are expected to be used by the Corporation to redeem, within 90 days of the issuance of the 2022 Series E Bonds, the Refunded Bonds, which were previously issued to finance Mortgage Loans.
+Upon the redemption of the Refunded Bonds, the Corporation will re-designate such Mortgage Loans as "2022 Series E Mortgage Loans" (such Mortgage Loans are referred to herein as "2022 Series E Mortgage Loans").
+The Mortgage Loans financed with the proceeds of the Refunded Bonds to be redeemed with the proceeds of the 2022 Series E Bonds are set forth in Table 1 of "Appendix D-1-Developments and Mortgage Loans Outstanding Under the Program" in Part II of this Official Statement (which includes a description of certain Mortgage Loan terms including interest rates, permanent loan closing dates, terms to maturity and prepayment provisions).